 King of the Solar System

-Further from the sun, past a ring of asteroids, lies the largest planet in our solar system -- Jupiter -- the first of the gas giant planets.
-Its characteristic colored cloud patterns are caused by enormous, swirling storms in its atmosphere.
-The largest and most distinctive of these, the Great Red Spot, is large enough to swallow Earth.
-The interior of this great planet is mostly hydrogen and helium.
+Further from the sun, past a ring of asteroids, lies the largest planet in our solar system — Jupiter — the first of the gas giant planets.
+Its characteristic colored cloud patterns are caused by enormous, swirling storms in its atmosphere, which consists of primarily of hydrogen, helium, methane ammonia and water ice.
+The largest and most distinctive of the storms, the Great Red Spot, is larger than Earth.
 Jupiter has 63 moons and a faint ring system.

 Saturn, the sixth planet from the sun, is also a gas giant, and it's most impressive feature as seen from afar is an extensive and complex ring system.
 The rings orbit the planet in a thin band about a mile thick.
 The radius of Saturn is about 9.5 times that of Earth, and instead of one paltry moon, it boasts 62.
 The interior of Saturn, like Jupiter, is made of mostly hydrogen and helium.
 Nearing the core, the intense pressure turns the gases into liquids and ultimately into a metallic form that conducts electricity.

 An Oddball that Spins on Its Side